 Walking through my parents’ house, you hardly see any awards hanging.
 And as a kid, it wasn’t very different.
 I can barely remember seeing awards or even degrees hanging, even though I know they received them.
 Lifetime achievement awards, tribal awards, faculty awards, etc. They never made a big deal of awards although they’ve been appreciative.
 They now sit in a series of dusty plastic storage bins in their garage.
 Through the years, I’ve always tried to maintain this type of humbleness although I have displayed my bronze star and other military awards for some years.
 I was reminded why it was important to remain humble a month ago.

 My Dad and Mom were visiting from Fresno, and we were sitting in the living room watching the Office.
 As I was watching and working on my laptop, an email popped up, and it said I was selected for an alumni award.
 I thought I would humble brag (or not so humble brag) and looked to my Dad to let him know about my award.
 We both went to the same college, American Indian College.
 I said, “Hey Dad, guess what?
 I was just selected for the alumni award.
 Bet you never got that one?”
 He kept watching tv, paused a few seconds and said, “Actually, they gave me the first one.”
-We both just laughed, and I think Vanessa and my Mom were laughing hardest at the failure of my humble brag.
+We both just laughed, and I think my Mom were laughing hardest at the failure of my humble brag.
 I’m thankful to receive the alumni award today, but I’m also grateful for those around me that keep me humble.